A warm welcome to the problem-solving steps web page.

 Find out what has actually happened.
 Compare this to what your understanding is of what should have happened.

 Stick to the facts here, people can be emotional and self-protective when it comes to problems.
-Try to put yourself in the other person’s shoes so that you can understand their motivations, thoughts and reasoning behind what led to the problem.
+Try to put yourself in the other person’s shoes so that you can understand their motivations, thoughts, and reasoning behind what led to the problem.

 Again try and focus on metrics – try and translate complaints and other problem descriptions into actual measurements.

-Analyse all the constraints that could affect the situation, both internal and external.
+Analyze all the constraints that could affect the situation, both internal and external.